Sadrita404/CNC-Router/README.md

 ## Overview

-It's an how great CNC router made fully from scratch that uses linear rails , extrusion rods and much more..
+It's an hobby grade CNC router made fully from scratch that uses linear rails , extrusion rods and much more..

 ### Why I chose this project?
 Behind choosing this project was when I make any project, sometimes mostly, I get all the parts 3-D printed, but for some specific project 3-D printed parts are two week for them, and then I need to done it.
 CNC milling and the cost of CNC milling is too much, so I thought one day.
 Why not I just made one CNC router for myself that I can be used to build my projects, much more efficiently.